-The smell of a page of the Bible fused to debris from the World Trade Center is a trigger for photographer Joel Meyerowitz.
+The smell of a page of the Bible found at Ground Zero, fused to debris from the World Trade Center, is a trigger for photographer Joel Meyerowitz.
 In addition to bringing back a flood of memories, the smell of concrete dust and singed steel and paper also points to something much more profound than the horrific events of 9/11.

 Message from a Bible Found at Ground Zero

 Meyerowitz spent nine months at Ground Zero in New York City after the terrorist attacks in 2001 to document the wreckage.
 As he was sifting through debris one day, a firefighter handed him something that would have a deep impact on anyone who sees it.
 Meyerowitz received a page of the Bible melted onto a piece of “heart-shaped steel.”

 What is most significant about the find, superseding the fact that fragile pieces of paper could survive such a disaster, is the passage of Scripture the Bible was open to.
 Under the heading Retaliation, Meyerowitz reads from Matthew 5:38-39 where Jesus says, “You have heard that it was said, ‘Eye for eye, and tooth for tooth.’
 But I tell you, do not resist an evil person.
 If anyone slaps you on the right cheek, turn to them the other cheek also.”